api2cart/typescript-angular-sdk/ReturnApi.md

   count: 20,
     // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
   pageCursor: "",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  params: "id,order_products",
-    // Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-  exclude: "id,order_id",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{return_code,return_message,pagination,result}",
     // Defines the order id (optional)
   orderId: "25",
     // Retrieves return requests specified by order ids (optional)